saltyrtc/saltyrtc-meta/Task-WebRTC.md

 ## 'handover' Message

-Both clients SHALL send this message once the wrapped data channel's state for the handed over signalling is `open` on the signalling channel that has been established over the SaltyRTC server.
-The message SHALL NOT ever be sent over an already handed over signalling channel.
+Both clients SHALL send this message once the wrapped data channel dedicated for the signalling is `open`.
+However, the message MUST be sent on the signalling channel that has been established over the SaltyRTC server.
+The message SHALL NOT be sent over an already handed over signalling channel.

 A client who sends a 'handover' message SHALL NOT include any additional fields.
-After this message, the client MUST:
+After sending this message, the client MUST:

 * Transfer the overflow number and sequence number for outgoing signalling messages destined at the other client to the new